immohsin/DistributedSystemAndGo/README.md

 The goal is to have a better understanding of mainstream distributed system concept and have a hands-on experience with it.
 The project is broken down into many phases and I will update my current progress in this ReadMe file.

-Phase 1:
+1. Phase 1:
-  Part I:   implement Map and Reduce function for Word Count problem Part II:  implement Master for distributing MapReduce jobs Part III: handle worker failures
+    1. implement Map and Reduce function for Word Count problem     - Pass
+    2. implement Master for distributing MapReduce jobs             - InProgress
+    3. handle worker failures